 All school groups arriving by car or on foot must enter the museum through the main public entrance.
 Parking is free.

 Museum security staff is certified in First Aid and CPR.
-If you need assistance, please notify a host (identified by their guest relations shirts, black pants, and museum name tags) or a security officer.
+If assistance is required, please notify a host (identified by their guest relations shirts, black pants, and museum name tags) or a security officer.